-We hope to see you at this year’s Skagit Eagle Festival!
+We hope to see you at the next Skagit Eagle Festival!

 Even though the bald eagle is a year-round resident of Northwest Washington, late fall and early winter offer prime viewing opportunities in eastern Skagit county as these iconic birds gather to feed on the carcasses of salmon that have died following their spawning runs.